Lakes Conference

 The Lakes Conference is a high school athletic conference whose members are located in mid-sized cities in northwest Iowa.
 Most of the schools are located in their respective county seats.

 Member schools

-The conference's current lineup consists of six schools from seven different counties in northwestern Iowa.
+The conference's current lineup consists of five schools in northwestern Iowa.
 Since Iowa is the only state in the nation that maintains separate governing bodies for boys' and girls' athletics, the classifications are different for each gender.

 The Iowa High School Athletic Association is divided into classes (from largest to smallest) 4A, 3A, 2A, 1A, A, and 8-player for football while the Iowa Girls High School Athletic Union is divided into classes 1A (smallest schools) to 5A (largest schools).

 Sports

 The conference offers the following sports: